francoameri/tools/hardware-tools/uy2-connector/readme.md

 ![UY Finished](./images/UY2_Example.jpg)

-> **You got to make sure that the cables are deep enough to reach the copper part for it to have contact when you press it with the clamp!**
+> **You got to make sure that the cables are deep enough through the wire entry ports to reach the metal contact blades for it to have contact when you press the locking mechanism with the clamp!**

-After this, it is recommended that you tape the cable to isolate and protect it.
+After this, it is recommended that you tape the cable ***to isolate and protect it.***

 ---